 Specially during christmas and new years eve, as the hours of daylight grow shorter during the fall and winter months, a change in the biological clock (circadian rhythm) or a drop in the Serotonin levels, a neurotransmitter in the brain or a disruption in the balance of the body’s level of melatonin.

 These can lead to tiredness, fatigue, sadness or a sense of general discontent, crying, irritability, trouble concentrating, body aches, loss of sex drive, poor sleep, decreased activity level, and appetite changes, particularly overeating, especially of carbohydrates and weight gain.

 Since these changes may occur in summers as well, for some people Summers can be a tough time.It can be very natural to feel this as a pattern when the season changes and the duration of the day changes.

 Coping with anxiety that a holiday brings in –

 1. Don’t let others define FUN for you

 Or worry about what they might think.
 Or seek their validation.
 Know what is fun for YOU and what is NOT.
 Would you rather enjoy a laid back quiet holiday this time or fun and chaos.

 2. Forget about perfectionism.

 Nobody is perfect.
-No matter how lovely someone’s life appears on Facebook, Twitter, and Instagram, they too will have to deal with heartache, rejection, pain, and loss.
-Recognize, then, that sometimes we can’t make everything perfect—and that’s okay.
+No matter how lovely someone’s life appears on social media sites like Facebook, Twitter, and Instagram, they too will have to deal with heartache, rejection, pain, and loss.
+Recognize, then, that sometimes we can’t make everything perfect —and that’s okay.

 3. Fantasy of a Picture Perfect Holiday.